ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 kugoo b2 rear hub motor

 As far as UK and EU laws are concerned the Kugoo B2 would be classed as a moped as opposed to a pedelec.
-My personal thoughts on this are as long as you ride it sensibly and don’t draw attention to yourself you shouldn’t have any problems.
+My thoughts on this are as long as you ride it sensibly and don’t draw attention to yourself you shouldn’t have any problems.

 The twist throttle works very well and provides a very smooth and progressive feed of power.
 There are also integrated brake cut-off sensors as an extra safety measure.